MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-proxying.md

 Where `*` represents the well-known Java proxy properties.
 For more information, see [Java Networking and Proxies](https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html).

-If any of the environment configurations are found, a `ProxyOptions` instance will be created (by calling `ProxyOptions.fromConfiguration(Configuration.getGlobalConfiguration())`).
+If any of the environment configurations are found, a `ProxyOptions` instance is created (by calling `ProxyOptions.fromConfiguration(Configuration.getGlobalConfiguration())`).
 More details about the `ProxyOptions` type are provided later in this article.

 > [!Important]
 > To use any proxy configuration, Java requires you to set the system environment property `java.net.useSystemProxies` to `true`.